 But, I say again, this is not collecting.

+Also, you must collect what you like.
+A no-brainer, maybe, but many people are swayed by the monetary value of a piece more than their own personal taste.
+Do you like that cheap vinyl bank more than that limited edition Armani?
+Then buy the bank; you'll enjoy it more than a hundred pricey ceramics.
+Collect fridgie magnets or McDonald's giveaways, or whatever moves you, and don't be ashamed that you only paid a quarter for it at the flea market.
 Don't feel pressured to "finish" a collection.
 If you don't care for the latest bean bag plush in the series, then don't buy it, even if you have all the others.
 I personally collect Disney video lithographs.
-I have all of them except for one, the on I didn't like.
+I have all of them except for one, the one I didn't like.
 I never could've enjoyed looking at it, so why take up space with it?
 Let someone else have it who can appreciate the thing.

 Disney Links: